alexisCata/django/crud/README.md

     }
 }
 ```
->This project is prepared to run with docker-compose,  where you should run the postgres images with environament variables (see file docker-compose.yml)
->But you can execute the django image passing environment variables to use your own database
 ```
  docker run -d -p 8000:8000 -e DB_HOST=myhost -e DB_NAME=mydb -e DB_USER=myuser -e DB_PASS=mypass -name django_crud django_crud
 ```

 ## Tests
 To run the test execute